Lori Berman: Florida House of Representatives

 When incumbent State Representative Maria Sachs opted to run for the Florida Senate rather than seek re-election, Berman ran to succeed her in the Democratic primary in the 86th District, which stretched from Hypoluxo to Boca Raton in eastern Palm Beach County.
 She defeated her only opponent, Carole Penny Kaye, in a landslide, receiving 79% of the vote.
 In the general election, Berman was unopposed and won her first term uncontested.

 In 2012, when the Florida House districts were reconfigured, Berman was redistricted into the 90th District, which included most of the territory that she had previously represented.
 She won the nomination of her party unopposed, and in the general election, faced Republican nominee Sean Michael Kasper.
 The Palm Beach Post endorsed Berman for re-election, praising her for having "an impact in a GOP-dominated legislature," despite adhering "too much to liberal party doctrine."
 The South Florida Sun-Sentinel concurred, criticizing Kasper for "his lack of understanding...the issues facing lawmakers and the basics of...the legislative process," but endorsing Berman for her "decent record of representing county residents in Tallahassee."
 She ended up defeating Kasper in a landslide, receiving 68% of the vote to his 32%.

 While serving in the legislature, Berman joined with fellow State Representative Janet Cruz to propose legislation that would ratify the Equal Rights Amendment in the state of Florida.
 Berman also sponsored legislation that would "impose background checks on all gun purchasers," but it did not pass in the 2013 legislative session.

 In 2014, Berman was re-elected to her third term in the legislature without opposition.
 She was re-elected to a fourth term in 2016, defeating a Libertarian Party candidate 79.5 to 20.5%.

 Florida Senate

 In 2017, State Senator Jeff Clemens resigned after admitting to an extramarital affair with a lobbyist, creating a vacancy in his central Palm Beach County district.
 Berman ran in the special election to fill the seat, resigning her House seat the day before the general election to do so.
 She defeated Tami Donnally, the vice chair of the Palm Beach County Republican Party, 75 to 25%.

-She voted nay against the controversial Senate Bill 86 in 2021.
+Berman was unanimously elected minority leader by her Florida Senate Democratic colleagues on April 24, 2025, after preceding leader Jason Pizzo left the Democratic Party.
+Berman co-lead the delegation of American lawmakers to the 50 States One Israel conference held in Israel in September 2025.